penrose/penrose/packages/docs-site/docs/tutorial/functions.md

 ![starter code image](/img/tutorial/vectorspace_wg.png)

 There are comments in the starter code that document each block briefly.
-In this exercise we are mainly working on the `.sty` file, so the given `.dsl` and `.sub` file contains almost everything we need.
+In this exercise we are mainly working on the `.style` file, so the given `.domain` and `.substance` file contains almost everything we need.
 This will be a common occurrence for you if you are a domain expert, crafting different visualizations for a domain.

 For more in-depth explanations on the starter code, we prepared a separate document [here](https://github.com/penrose/penrose/blob/main/packages/examples/src/tutorials/supplementary/tutorial3/walkthrough.md).